ohpensource/generate-version-and-release-notes-gh-action/README.md

 ### Remarks about your versioning!

-* If your version.json file has a 3 number version (`major.minor.patch`), others prefixes won't create a release
+* If your version.json file has a 3 number version (`major.minor.patch`), others prefixes will create a `patch` release.
 * If your has a 4 number version (`major.minor.patch.extra`), others prefixes will increase the `extra` digit.

 ### You want to use custom conventional commits?